The Cavalry Has Arrived!

 That’s not the way I wanted to build a business.

-I discovered that writing a business plan actually enabled others in the business, not only to understand the big picture, but to be pro-active, make better decisions, and work together to forward the action in favor of the big idea.
+I discovered that writing a business plan actually enabled others in the business, not only to understand the big picture, but to be pro-active, make better decisions, dodge distractions (bright shiny objects), and work together to forward the action in favor of the big idea.

 So, what’s my philosophy behind Business Power Tools?